Two teenage boys in a bedroom listening to a grown woman sing about love, loss and heroin. That’s normal right?

 The idea behind this series if for me to take key albums from throughout my life and talk about them.
 Perhaps not in a music review sense but more about how they impacted on me personally as well as my music tastes.
 What is interesting is that what I perceive to be memories, once I started researching this piece, weren’t necessarily correct.

 I was absolutely convinced that my introduction to Surfacing was some time pre-1996/GCSEs.
 But I was clearly wrong as this album came out a year later.
-My reason for think this was that the person who introduced me to this album was one of my closest friends in high school who, by 1997, had moved onto pastures new.
+My reason for thinking this was that the person who introduced me to this album was one of my closest friends in high school who, by 1997, had moved onto pastures new.
 Funny old thing, the brain.

 My mate John was a formative influence on my life.
-He was the introduce and conduit to a whole hosts of things from music to friends to social experiences (parties, basically).
+He was the introduction and conduit to a whole hosts of things from music to friends to social experiences (parties, basically).
 We met standing in line for the can (drinks) machine at school.
 I’ve no idea what year.
 Somewhere between 92/93 I think.
 From this (chance) meeting we became firm friends.

 John’s dad was the vicar of St John’s Church in the centre of Cardiff, which meant that John (and his family) lived in the vicarage.
 A rather large and lovely house in the city centre.
 Helpfully this house was right on the Taff Trail so I was able to cycle to and from his house, which I did regularly.